goldmanm/butanol_paper_data/readme.md

 This repository contains data and code to accompany "Pressure-dependent kinetics of isobutanol peroxy isomers" by Mark Jacob Goldman, Nathan Wa-Wai Lee, Jesse H Kroll, William H Green.

 The goal of this repository is to help others reproduce and build off of our work.
-This readme is organized into a few sections.

-# Required dependendencies

-A file called environment.txt contains the list of python packages that were used in the generation of the methods, and the `conda` command can be used to generate an environment from this.
-In addition to this, you will need versions of [RMG-Py](https://github.com/goldmanm/RMG-Py/tree/64374493bdf8cab36d3ed7ca815c71c76a13fe73) and [RMG-database](https://github.com/ReactionMechanismGenerator/RMG-database/tree/d626e2bd535faf1cb4c3c1618cfff8ad1bbe3dd9).
-The version of RMG contains additional file changes not available in the main RMG releases, which allow for longer names of molecules and storage of intemediate pressure-dependent values.
-Using a released version of RMG will not have this extra functionality.

-These calculations were done on Ubuntu 18.04, though other Unix-based OS's might also work.
+Docker is the recommended way to replicate the calculations, though you can also replicate without docker on linux devices.

 # Structure of database